 •The first factor on the technical checklist would be the car.
 The value of the car will determine how much loan amount you can avail.
 Some lenders will cap the loan amount at half the value of the car.
 The value of the car is the price at which it would resale right now.
 Some lenders would be more lenient and you may get more than half the present value of your car.
 The proportion of the value of your car a lender is willing to consider as the loan amount should be a criterion while choosing or comparing car title loans online.
 The second criterion in this context itself is the value of the car as ascertained by the lender.
 Not all lenders will have the same assessment.
 Some lenders will be more generous.
 Others will be more stringent and rather limiting on the loan amount you can apply for.
 Prioritize both these aspects.
 When you will i need $1000 right now select online lenders that are more generous with the appraisal and those that will offer a higher loan amount vis-à-vis the resale value of your car.

 •The loan amount, rate of interest and repayment term will always remain the three most fundamental criteria while exploring car title loans online.
 These three are the basic components of a title loan and hence you would find it rather easy to pit one proposition against another.
 However, do bear in mind the legality throughout the whole process.
-You should be aware of the state laws applicable to car title loans online and offline.
+You should be aware of the state laws applicable to auto loans online and offline.
 There is no federal law as such as every state has chosen to determine the statutes that shall regulate the title loans within their respective territories.
 No lender should levy a rate of interest that is higher than what is permitted.
 Some states do not cap the rate of interest so you may be unlucky in such scenarios.
 Some states have prominent caps on rates of interest, loan amounts and repayment terms.
 Do not accept loans (see loans.no) from lenders that are bending or breaking the law.